Crypsicharis triplaca

 Crypsicharis triplaca is a moth in the family Xyloryctidae.
 It was described by Oswald Bertram Lower in 1923.

+Distribution

 It is found in Australia, where it has been recorded from New South Wales and Queensland.

+Description

 The wingspan is about 22 mm.
 The forewings are white, with fuscous markings and with a moderate somewhat-ovoid spot above the dorsum on the fold, in the middle.
 There is an erect, moderately thick, fascia-like streak, from the dorsum before the tornus, reaching three-quarters across the wing, the upper half divided into two roundish spots.
 The hindwings are grey whitish.